FlorcitaHnatiuk/FlorcitaHnatiuk/README.md

 ** 🥰 Thank you for being here!

-** 🔭 I’m currently working on a proyect based in MERN stack and another in Python.
+** 🔭 I’m currently in search of a place where expand my knowledge.
+Meanwhile, I work on proyects as a freelance

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=FlorcitaHnatiuk&layout=compact&theme=radical)](https://github.com/anuraghazra/github-readme-stats)